NREL/openstudio-standards/lib/openstudio-standards/standards/necb/NECB2011/nv.md

     (currently the measure includes just Fanger model)
     * nv_opening_fraction: what is the opening fraction of windows (this value is used to calculate the opening area of windows for NV)
     * nv_Tout_min: As per E+ I/O Reference, "minimum outdoor temperature is the outdoor temperature (in Celsius) below which ventilation is shut off.
 This lower temperature limit is intended to avoid overcooling a space, which could result in a heating load."
-    * nv_Tout_max: As per E+ I/O Reference, "maximum outdoor temperature is the outdoor temperature (in Celsius) above which ventilation is shut off.
-This upper temperature limit is intended to avoid overheating a space, which could result in a cooling load."
     * nv_Delta_Tin_Tout: As per E+ I/O Reference, "Delta temperature is the temperature difference (in Celsius) between the indoor and outdoor air dry-bulb temperatures below which ventilation is shutoff."
 * Loop through **ZoneHVACEquipmentLists**.
     * Get which thermal zone is served by each of the "ZoneHVACEquipmentLists" objects.
     * Get heating/cooling setpoint temperature schedules for the thermal zone from the osm file.
+    * Create an adjustment of heating/cooling setpoint temperature schedules.
     (Note that these schedules are used in the "ZoneVentilation:DesignFlowRate" and "ZoneVentilation:WindandStackOpenArea" objects)
     * Loop through spaces in the thermal zone.
     * Gather outdoor air flow rate per person and per floor area of the space from the osm file.
     (Note that these values are used in the "ZoneVentilation:DesignFlowRate" objects)
     * Find how many external windows each space has.
     * Loop through external windows of the space.
-    * Add **ZoneVentilation:DesignFlowRate** objects to each space if has at least external window.
+    * Add **ZoneVentilation:DesignFlowRate** objects to each space if has at least one external window.
         * The number of "ZoneVentilation:DesignFlowRate" is twice the number of external windows the space has.
         This is because for each external window, two "ZoneVentilation:DesignFlowRate" objects are added: (1) for air flow rate per person, and (2) for air flow rate per floor area.
-    * Add one **ZoneVentilation:WindandStackOpenArea** objects to each space if has at least external window.
+    * Add one **ZoneVentilation:WindandStackOpenArea** objects to each space if has at least one external window.
         * The number of "ZoneVentilation:WindandStackOpenArea" equals the number of external windows the space has.
     * Add "ZoneVentilation:DesignFlowRate" and "ZoneVentilation:WindandStackOpenArea" objects to the "ZoneHVAC:EquipmentList" object of the thermal zone.
 * Loop through **AirLoopHVACs**.